credo-ai/credoai_lens/docs/index.rst

    :width: 400

 Lens is an AI Assessment Framework that helps you evaluate your AI system on a variety of dimensions including Fairness, Performance, Security and more.
-This library aims to make evaluating disparate impact, calculating SHAP values, or profiling your dataset as easy as calculating the accuracy of your model.
+These evaluations are an important step in developing and deploying AI systems responsibly.

 Lens is part of the Credo AI suite of products, and is easily integrated into a comprehensive AI Governance process when paired with `Credo AI's Platform <https://www.credo.ai/>`_.
 See